aandralabs/dodomains/README-postgres.md

-# PostgreSQL Production Setup on Hetzner VM
+# PostgreSQL Setup on a VM

 ## Prerequisites

-- Hetzner VM with 2 vCPUs, 2GB RAM, and 40GB SSD
+- VM with 2 vCPUs, 2GB RAM, and 40GB SSD
 - Ubuntu 22.04 or a compatible Linux distribution
 - SSH access to the server